 Objective: To elicit information on to what extent data that the stakeholders need is available, whether they have access to needed data, and whether they are aware of existing data sources in the country.
-(Note that awareness will be assessed by comparing objective information alogned through the deal, review and other interviews versus what the reason death alies so to be true.)
+(Note that awareness will be assessed by comparing objective information gleaned through the desk review and other interviews versus what the respondent believes to be true.)

 Proposed Questions For all respondents: 10.
 Are the data you/a data user needs available to use? a.
 If any you need aren't available, why do you think that is?
 11. In the last 12 months, was there a particular type of data or piece of information you needed that was not available? a.
 Can you tell me more about that?
 12. What do you think needs to happen to make needed data available?

 13. What agricultural and rural data collected by your country can you and your staff access? a.
 What isn't available to you?
 14. What agricultural and rural data can the public access?
 What isn't available to the public?
-For survey respondents only: available to the public?
-15. In your survey response, you listed X as a barrier to accessing data. a.
-Can you explain that a bit more? b.
+For survey respondents only: 15.
+In your survey response, you listed X as a barrier to accessing data.a.
+Can you explain that a bit more?b.
 How do you think that barrier could be removed?